Lizhecheng02/Kaggle-MAP/README.md

 - Training with advanced prompts such as adding the options into the input or extending the input questions to be more clear, this method improves the CV score, but the LB score decreases.
 Also because the input is much longer, we need to set the inference length to 300 or even longer, so we drop this method.
 - Training with other different losses: focal loss, bootstrapping loss, labeling smoothing.
 However, none of them give consistent CV boost on all five folds validation.
 We tried a 5-fold CV ensemble train with regular CE loss, but replacing some folds where bootstrapping loss gave better CV scores.
 This approach boosted lb score by 0.001, which could be just noise.
 - Training with soft labels.
 With embedding models and manual inspections, we grouped student misconceptions that have the same semantic meaning.
 For each group, we calculate soft labels based on distribution of its ground truth misconception labels.
 Again, we saw CV improvement on some folds, but not across all folds.
 This could be due to inadequate semantic grouping.
 - Training with shared labels.
-See 'JJ Part'.
+See 'JJ part'.

 Post-processing method that we tried: